Hello-zoka/Comparing_lists_of_segments/README.md

-_**Hello!
-My name is Yurij Zajcev, I'm from Saint-Petersburg, Russia.**_

-First of all, I want to apologize for my terrible English, but I need to practice somewhere ;)

 You can find here my solution of problem: **"We have two sets of segments(with ends in integer coordinates).
 It must be said whether the sets of points covered by the line segments are identical or not"**

 In Main function you can find place to insert name of input file.